+It represents a measure of the ensemble entropy, which is the entropy of the posterior minus the average entropy over the predictions.

-The last metric used in active learning is the variation ratio \citep{beluch2018power} which measures the dispersion of a nominal variable, and is calculated as the proportion of predicted class labels that are not the modal class prediction.
+The last metric -- used in active learning -- is the variation ratio~\citep{beluch2018power}, which measures the dispersion of a nominal variable and is calculated as the proportion of predicted class labels that are not the modal class prediction.
 It is defined by: $\mbox{\textbf{v}} = 1-\frac{f_i}{M}$, where $f_i$ is the number of predictions falling into the modal class category.

-In Table~\ref{tab:criterionOOD}, the results for the different metrics are reported.
-We note that \textbf{ML} seems to be the best metric to detect OOD.
-This metric is followed by \textbf{Ent.} and then \textbf{MI}.
-Note that \textbf{v}, which is widely used in active learning, does not seem to be effective in detecting OOD.
+Table~\ref{tab:criterionOOD} reports the results for the different metrics.
+We note that \textbf{ML} seems the best metric to detect OOD.
+This metric is followed by \textbf{Ent.} and then MI.
+Note that \textbf{v}, widely used in active learning, does not detect OOD samples effectively.
 This shows us that it is essential to use a good criterion in addition to good ensembling.